luismsgomes/qtlm/doc/ReadMe.txt

 A space-separated list of files (may be gzipped), each containing tab-separated pairs of human translated sentences.
-The file paths specfied here must be relative to $download_base_url configured in
+The file paths specified here must be relative to $download_base_url configured in
 $QTLEAP_ROOT/conf/sharing.sh.

-Example: testset="corpora/qtleap/qtleap_1a.gz"
+Example: testset_files="corpora/qtleap/qtleap_1a.gz"

 Treex Configuration